-- 1. Click 3.Install Intel VGA Driver > Yes.

-- 2. Click Begin Installation.

-- 3. Scroll down to agree to the terms and conditions and click I agree.

-- 4. Click Start. - 5.
+- 1. Click 3.Install Intel VGA Driver > Yes. - 2.
+Click Begin Installation. - 3.
+Scroll down to agree to the terms and conditions and click I agree. - 4.
+Click Start. - 5.
 Click Reboot now to restart the computer. - 6.
 Intel Graphics Command Center will download but you will need to have a working internet connection. - 7.
-Click the Start menu in Windows to access the Microsoft Store App tile under Explore. - 8.
-Click the Sign in icon A and select Downloads and updates. - 9.
-Click Check for Updates. - 10.
+Click the Start menu in Windows to access the Microsoft Store App tile. - 8.
+Click the Sign in icon A and select Library. - 9.
+Click Get Updates. - 10.
 A list of apps being downloaded will pop-up. - 11.
-To prioritize the driver you can click Pause all and pause the other drivers download queue. - 12.
-Click on Intel Graphics Command Center and click on the resume icon 🖰 to download the driver. - 13.
-When finished the Intel Graphics Command Center will appear in the Windows Start menu.
+When finished the Intel Graphics Command Center will appear in the Windows Startmenu.